hexcowboy/rslock/README.md

 ## Extending Locks

-It should be noted that "extending" redlocks actually just renews them.
+It should be noted that "extending" RedLocks actually just renews them.
 For example, when you extend a 1000ms lock after 500ms have elapsed by another 1000ms, the lock will live for a total of 1500ms.
 It does not add additional time the the existing lock.
-This is how it was implemented in the Node.js version of redlock and it will remain that way to be consistent.
+This is how it was implemented in the Node.js version of RedLock and it will remain that way to be consistent.
 See the [extend script](https://github.com/hexcowboy/rslock/blob/main/src/redlock.rs#L22-L30).

 ## Tests